comzis/inlock-ai-mvp/docs/architecture/NETWORK-LAYOUT.md

 *   **Security**:
     *   ALL generic http access is blocked by Traefik Middleware (`admin-ip-allowlist`).
     *   ALL access requires Auth0 authentication.

+Mailcow runs outside this stack on its own Docker network under `/home/comzis/mailcow`.

 ## 🛡 Security Layers